 Empower will help you manage your money.
 However, it does so in a much more comprehensive way than YNAB as you get to see the long-term financial results.

-The free financial tracking tools help you keep an eye on your overall financial situation.
+Now you have a complete picture of your financial situation in one place.
+The free financial tracking tools help you monitor your overall financial situation.
 It’s nice because you don’t have to check each account manually online.

 2. Tiller

 Tiller Money is an awesome alternative to YNAB.
-It’s great for budgeting, expense tracking and debt payoff.
+It’s great for budgeting, expense tracking, and debt payoff.

 The main difference between Tiller and the other options on this list is that it uses Excel and Google spreadsheets.